angular/protractor/docs/overview.md

 -------------

 By default, Protractor uses [Jasmine](http://pivotal.github.io/jasmine/) as its test scaffolding.
-(If you'd prefer to use Mocha, see [Using mocha](/docs/using-mocha.md)) Protractor exposes several global variables.
+(If you'd prefer to use a different framework, such as Mocha, see [Frameworks](/docs/frameworks.md)) Protractor exposes several global variables.

  * `browser` this is the a wrapper around an instance of webdriver.
 Used for navigation and page-wide information.